The Reader - Week 2

 “Hi, my name is Andy,” he said, “Did you come to hear the band?”

-“I saw them play at Minnehaha Park a couple of weeks ago,” Jennifer said, “Old school, I like ‘em.”
+“I saw them play at Minnehaha Park a couple of weeks ago,” Jennifer said, “Old school, a little country, a little boogie.
+I like ‘em.”
 She moved closer to Andy, close enough that their thighs were touching.

 Andy’s memory was jogged by the contact: